snugglelamb/Gmail2Calendar/README.md

 	Add sort_by_eid function in Mygmail index page, could sort emails stored in database
 		Usage: Click the button or type in url /users/:id/mygmails/sort Add Datetime picking widget to select date
+##View
+	Based on bootstrap with embellish view.
+	In the index page of user, deplay how many emails have been parsed and how many events have been added with graphical data analysis.
+	We embeds Google Calendar to
 ## Test
 ###Unit Test
 	test models: User, Mygmail, Event